freedomotic/fd-developer-manual/docs/source/services/http-helper.rst

 Http helper
 ===========

-This helper retrieves url content (HTML,JSON,XML) as string by performing HTTP GET requests.
+This helper retrieves url content (html, json, xml) as string by performing http GET requests.
 It can also perform xpath queries on the retrieved content.

 Let's start with an example.
 We want to retrieve the temperature in Rome